UPTI Affair: History

 UPTI ceased to exist as a center of theoretical and experimental physics on a European scale, and Houtermans ended up in Nazi Germany, involved there in the German nuclear program.

-In 1951, Houtermans published a book Russian Purge and the Extraction of Confession, written by him with his cellmate in the Kyiv Lukyanivska Prison, Konstantin Shteppa (published under pseudonyms).
+In 1951, Houtermans published the book Russian Purge and the Extraction of Confession in London, written with his cellmate from Kiev's Lukyanivska Prison, Konstantin Shteppa; the book was published under pseudonyms.